-COVID cases are spiking throughout the U.S., with the COVID Data Tracker reporting high transmission rates.
-That could be bad news if you were planning to travel this holiday season.
-For those who are fully vaccinated, though, as long as you wear a mask in public places and monitor cases in the areas you'll be traveling, you can still enjoy your winter trips.
-Although, it's a good idea to stay aware of any new variants or other potential problems.
+COVID-19 cases are still spiking throughout the U.S., with the COVID Data Tracker reporting high transmission rates.
+That could be bad news if you were planning to travel during the upcoming 2022-2023 holiday season, and ABC News reports that experts suggest transmission could be once again extremely high in the fall and winter to come.
+For those who are fully vaccinated and boosted, wearing a high-quality N-95 mask in public places and monitoring cases in the areas you'll be traveling can help you to mitigate your risk if you decide to travel.
+You should still try to keep up-to-date of any new variants or other potential problems.

 COVID and US Travel Destinations

 If you've already chosen your destination and booked your reservations, it's important to be aware of how things are going in your arrival city.
 You can check the COVID Data Tracker's county view for the latest case numbers.
 If you use the county view and see, for example, x cases per x in the past x days is fairly high, you might want to take extra precautions when you arrive.

 You may still be open to a destination, though, which gives you some flexibility.
 Most recently, the northeastern part of the United States was seeing tremendous case counts, but those are falling a bit on the east coast and are increasing elsewhere.
 In general, however, as of June 2022, there have been an average of over 100,000 new COVID-19 cases a day throughout the country, much higher than during the initial March 2020 alpha variant surge in the United States.